Konkol was a former University of Miami assistant coach

 During his time in a Rebel uniform, he helped lead Ole Miss to consecutive SEC West Division titles, three straight NCAA Tournament berths and the program's first ever NCAA Tournament win in 1999.
 He was a two-time SEC Academic Honor Roll selection and a member of the 1999 SEC Good Works Team.

 After being invited to the Utah Jazz's summer training camp following his college career, White spent the 1999-2000 season between playing professionally for the IBL's New Mexico Slam and in England before returning to Ole Miss in the spring of 2000 to complete his B.A. in business.

 He is married to the former Kira Zschau, an all-SEC volleyball player at Ole Miss, who also has a law degree from the university.
-The couple has two daughters, Rylee and Maggie, and twin boys, Collin and Keegan.
+The couple has two daughters, Rylee and Maggie, twin boys, Collin and Keegan, and a son, Dillon.